TFGaurd Docs

 Severity Levels

-Policy Engine uses a 4-tier severity system to help you prioritize remediation efforts:
+TFGaurd uses a 4-tier severity system to help you prioritize remediation efforts:

-Significant vulnerability that should be addressed urgently.
+Significant vulnerability that must be addressed urgently.

 Best practice recommendations.
 Informational, low immediate risk.